alpacahq/user-docs/content/issues-and-questions/_index.md

 ### Forum & Community Slack

 If you are looking for a community to voice your questions and discuss certain issues, please visit [our forum](https://forum.alpaca.markets) or [our community Slack](https://alpaca-community.slack.com).
+For general feature and/or enhancement requests, check out the [Feature Requests category](https://forum.alpaca.markets/c/alpaca/feature-requests) in the Alpaca Forum.

 The community consists of both experienced users and beginners.
 We have set up a variety of topics for users to discuss.
 Join in on the conversation and find relevant topics around trading, market data, Alpaca product, programming, trading personal projects, and more!

 Since most of brokerage-related issues can be solved only by Alpaca’s brokerage operations team, you will want to contact the brokerage operations team directly by sending an email to **support@alpaca.markets**.
 Brokerage operations team members are not permitted to answer questions or provide support on our forum due to regulatory reasons.